Client?

 Do I Need A Work from Home Policy?

-You do not need one, but Peninsula recommends one.
+You do not need one, but Employsure recommends one.
 Having a work from home policy helps set out your expectations to your employees, giving you more control over any future issues that employees may have when it comes to working from home.

 What Should Be Included In a Working from Home Policy?